 Whether these products do or do not present a hazard from a bacteriological standpoint, the food may be contaminated with filth or other extraneous matter.
 Therefore, the WVDA reserves the right to inspect the home kitchens based on observed health hazards or complaints from consumers.

-WVDA requires that baked goods be pre-wrapped or protected from contamination during display and properly labeled as required by WVDA.
+WVDA requires that baked goods be pre-wrapped or protected from contamination during display and that they are properly labeled.